-(24 semester hours for non-business undergraduate or outdated course work)
+(24 semester hours for nonbusiness undergraduate or outdated coursework)

-MBAD-501 Fundamentals of Statistical
+Fundamentals of Statistical MBAD-501 Analysis

-Analysis

 MBAD-502 Operations Management

 MBAD-511 Information Systems

 MBAD-524 Fundamentals of Accounting

 MBAD-531 Economic Analysis

 MBAD-540 Financial Management

 MBAD-560 Marketing Management

 MBAD-570 Management Theory and

 Application

-Note: A solid business math and calculus foundation is a pre-condition of the M.B.A. program.
-This requirement may be met through prior undergraduate course work.
+Note: A solid business math and calculus foundation is a pre-condition of the MBA program.
+This requirement may be met through prior undergraduate coursework.
 Admitted students may also meet this requirement while in the program by successfully completing (with a grade of C or better) MSD-106 or an equivalent calculus course.
 This requirement must be met before the student may start the last 18 credits of the program.
 Calculus is required for MBAD-730.